-- 1. b

-- 2. b

-- 3. a

-- 4. c

-- 5. a

-- 6. b

-- 7. a

-- 8. b

-- 9. b
+- 1. b 2. b 3. a 4. c 5. a 6. b 7. a 8. b - 9. b

-TO THE POINT ABOUT LOCKOUT/TAGOUT - Canada REVIEW QUIZ
+TO THE POINT ABOUT LOCKOUT/TAGOUT REVIEW QUIZ

 The following questions are provided to determine how well you understand the information presented in this program.

-NameDate

-1. Both authorized and affected workers are allowed to perform lockout/tagout procedures.
+NameDateDate True False 2.
+Other workers aren't required to be able to recognize when a lockout procedure is in progress.
+True False 3.
+All lockout and tagout devices must be approved by an organization and be consistent in color, shape or size True False a. b.
+Tags and attachment devices must be able to withstand pounds of force.
+10 25 50 The first step in a lockout procedure is for the authorized worker to be familiar with the written energy control ocedures for the equipment.
+True False During a group lockout, only the person in charge of the procedure will place his or her lock and tag onto the energy plating device.
+True False 7.
+Only trained, authorized and qualified electrical workers may perform electrical testing with a voltmeter.
+True False 8.
+What is the first step in safely returning equipment to service after a lockout procedure has been completed? b.
+Replacing protective devices and machine guards Removing tools and materials from the immediate area around the machine Informing all affected employees the equipment is going to be re-energized 9.
+You should only remove the lock of another worker when he or she cannot be located.
 True False

-2. Other workers aren't required to be able to recognize when a lockout procedure is in progress.

-a.
-True

-b.
-False

-3. All lockout and tagout devices must be approved by an organization and be consistent in color, shape or size

-True

-b.
-False

-4. Tags and attachment devices must be able to withstand pounds of force.

-10

-25

-c.
-50

-5. The first step in a lockout procedure is for the authorized worker to be familiar with the written energy control procedures for the equipment.

-a.
-True

-b.
-False

-During a group lockout, only the person in charge of the procedure will place his or her lock and tag onto the energy plating device.

-a.
-True

-b.
-False

-7. Only trained, authorized and qualified electrical workers may perform electrical testing with a voltmeter.

-a.
-True

-b.
-False

-8. What is the first step in safely returning equipment to service after a lockout procedure has been completed?

-a.
-Replacing protective devices and machine guards

-Removing tools and materials from the immediate area around the machine

-c.
-Informing all affected employees the equipment is going to be re-energized

-9. You should only remove the lock of another worker when he or she cannot be located.

-True

-b.
-False